VLSI-EDA/PoC/docs/IPCores/mem/ddr3/ddr3_mem2mig_adapter_Series7.rst

 ddr3_mem2mig_adapter_Series7
 ############################

-Adapter between the :doc:`PoC.Mem </Interfaces/Memory>`
-interface and the application interface ("app") of the Xilinx MIG IP core for 7-Series	FPGAs.
+Adapter between the :ref:`PoC.Mem <INT:PoC.Mem>` interface and the application interface ("app") of the Xilinx MIG IP core for 7-Series	FPGAs.

 Simplifies the application interface ("app") of the Xilinx MIG IP core.
 The PoC.Mem interface provides single-cycle fully pipelined read/write access to the memory.
 All accesses are word-aligned.
 Always all bytes of a word are written to the memory.
-More details can be found :doc:`here </Interfaces/Memory>`.
+More details can be found :ref:`here <INT:PoC.Mem>`.

 Generic parameters: